ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 leveraging high-quality template images and aggressive augmentation to mimic population variability.
 During the development of this work, the network was further refined through community engagement.
-A user from a U.S.-based research institute applied the publicly available (but then unpublished) brain extraction tool to their own mouse MRI dataset.
+A user from a U.S.-based research institute applied this publicly available (but then unpublished) brain extraction tool to their own mouse MRI dataset.
 Based on feedback and iterative collaboration with the ANTsX team, the model was retrained and improved to better generalize to additional imaging contexts.
 This reflects our broader